-It’s a castle besides the Loch Ness, the ruins date from 13th and 16th century but the fortification was built on another fortification dating from early medieval period.
-The castle was held as royal castle from the 14th century to the 17th, when it was abandoned.
+It’s a castle beside the Loch Ness, the ruins date from 13th and 16th century but the fortification was built on another fortification dating from the early medieval period.
+The castle was held as royal castle from the 14th century to the 17th when it was abandoned.

 Eilean Donan Castle